-A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Fail Additional Information: 56/56 links fail.
-Google Chrome.
-All links (including navigation links) save for a few (like the "prev", "up", and "next" navigation buttons at the top and bottom of each page) are not underlined and are only colored blue.
+A. All information within the material that is Pass

+conveyed using color is also available in a

+manner that is compatible with those that do

+not perceive color, and information conveyed

+by color is also conveyed in other ways.

+Additional Information: Chapter 4 was evaluated and all of chapter 4 had consistent colored headings and links.

 B. Information is conveyed from the sub- categories for contrast.
 Pass

-Additional Information: Averaged score.
+Additional Information: Chapter 4 was evaluated and all of chapter 4 had proper contrast ratios for regular texts and large texts.
 C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Google Chrome and Colour Contrast Analyser.
-Checked Chapters 1-17.
-All headers are black on white and pass.
+Pass Additional Information: Chapter 4 was evaluated and all of chapter 4 had headings with proper contrast ratios with blue color for the text and white for the background.
 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Google Chrome and Colour Contrast Analyser.
-Checked Chapters 1-17.
-Code within quotations are green on white (<1% of all text) and fail the contrast test.
-All other coding text is black, blue, or dark blue and pass.
-The rest of the text (non-code) is blac E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-N/A Additional Information: Google Chrome and Colour Contrast Analyser.
-Only one image found (in Chapter 9) and it passes.
-Not significant enough to warrant a score.
+Pass Additional Information: Chapter 4 was evaluated and all of chapter 4 had text that had proper contrast ratios with black as the color for the text and white as the background.
+E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
+N/A Additional Information: All images in the textbook were photographs of certain things.
+There were no simple images.